John Woody Papworth: Personal life and death

 Papworth never married.
+He lived with his brother Wyatt at 14a Great Marlborough Street, central London, which also served as the office of the Architectural Publication Society.

 He died, aged 50, on 6 July 1870, from a gangrene which had developed in an injured foot.
 His death appears to have been hastened by his determination to continue work on his Ordinary.

 He was buried on the eastern side of Highgate Cemetery.
 His brother Wyatt was buried in the same grave on 23 August 1894.
 The grave (no.17531) no longer has a legible inscription.

 Legacy

 In 1926 Lt Col George Babington Croft Lyons left a substantial bequest to the Society of Antiquaries to prepare a new edition of Papworth's Ordinary.
 After many delays, and a decision to restrict the work's scope to England and to the period before 1530, the first volume of what was now entitled the Dictionary of British Arms appeared in 1992.
 Volume 2 was published in 1996, volume 3 in 2009, and volume 4 (the final volume) in 2014.